SEBK4C/SimpleCBLookup/README.md

 **Quick Start:** Just run `./setup.sh` - it handles everything automatically!

+> **Note:** If you already have data downloaded, the setup script will detect it and ask if you want to use existing data or download fresh updates.

 ## Features

 - Download Crunchbase static export collections using your API key